- What do I need to do first?

 Beginning in 2016, KU implemented stricter gpa and test score requirements:

-- Students must have a 3.0 minimum GPA
+- For assure admission, students must have a 3.0 minimum GPA

 - With a GPA between 3.00-3.25, students must have a 24 or higher ACT composite